- Hot tub

 Valley Lodge 31 is a super holiday home with a private hot tub located in a beautiful leafy setting.
 Perfect for families and friends, the open plan living room is spacious with ample comfortable seating for everyone.
 The open plan living room opens on to a seated balcony where guests can enjoy alfresco dining or an evening tipple.
 The kitchen is modern and well equipped and when home-cooking is off the menu, there is a family friendly pub/restaurant within a short walk.
 The master bedroom has direct access to the patio with a private hot tub, a perfect spot for a morning coffee, and an en-suite bathroom with a second door to the hall.
 There are also two attractive twin bedrooms with coordinated linens and a shower room.
 All bedrooms have ample storage with fitted wardrobes.

 Over two floors.
 Three bedrooms: 1 x double.
-2 x twin.
+2 x twin ( Zip/Link can be a double with prior arrangement.
 Bathroom with bath, shower over, basin and WC.
 Shower room with shower, basin and WC.
 Open plan living area with kitchen, sitting and dining area with balcony.
-On-site swimming pools (seasonal opening times apply).
+On-site facilities (seasonal opening times apply).

 About the location